PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

 -   `string encoding` - pixel encoding definition

--   `uint8 is_bigendian` - is data expressed in bigendian manner
+-   `uint8 is_bigendian` - is data expressed in big-endian manner

 -   `uint32 step` - length of data for one row